-Standard 1: Equal Access
+Standard 8: Equal and Equitable Access

 All individuals have access to quality and relevant education opportunities.